 5. Speeches, vows and best men – agree who is to make a speech and also provide guidelines to speakers.
 I have heard so many horror stories from brides and grooms whose best man made the speech to end all speeches – ie it left everybody (yes grandma, grandad, mum dad), literally speechless.
 If you (and your special guests) are unsure what subjects are appropriate, then Google speech etiquette and take some notes.
 Remind your speakers of their target audience and provide them with some basic rules of politeness, eg thanking the bridesmaids, acknowledging the bride etc..
 Briefing speakers can prevent any conflict or discomfort on the day and ensure many happy memories in the years to come.

 6. Create safety and security early - Begin the practice early of being able to form mutual agreements based on fairness, justice and sensitivity.
 Become a married couple that people enjoy being around by knowing each other well, particularly around vulnerabilities and difficlut spots with your partner that could bring some conflict.
 I recommend attending a group, seminar or a Couple Retreat that teaches you both how to understand your partner before getting married.
 Knowing each other is key and will go far to creating win/win in your relationship with all the elements required for safety and security.
 Taking care of each other and creating a marriage where you are both conscious of supporting each others mental health is very important so I highly recommend some guidance in this area before the actual wedding day.

-If you’re interested in attending the couples retreat I am presenting on 18-20 May 2018, two spaces are still available.
+If you’re interested in attending the couples retreat I am presenting in September and November 2019.
 For more information or to reserve your spot click here.